Updated predictions for gravitational wave emission from TDEs for next generation observatories: Full disruptions

 The background from WD-fTDEs is expressed with the same formula as in Eq.~\eqref{eq:MS-background}, yet this time we write the rate of sources per redshift bin considering the differential rates described in Sec.~\ref{sec:ftdes_wd}.

 The results are illustrated in Fig. \ref{fig:wd_back}, where in the left panel we show WD-fTDEs background from dwarf galaxies, while in the right panel the WD-fTDEs background from GCs.
 As done in the case of the MS background, we compute the SNR for these scenarios as well.
 In all cases, the SNR remains below 1, with the exception of the GWB produced by WD-fTDEs in dwarf galaxies.
-For this specific signal, the SNR for DO is approximately 19, assuming a 10-year observation period.
+For this specific signal, the SNR for DO is approximately 19, assuming a 10-year observation period. \footnote{Note that, while calculating the detection rates and background contributions of WD-fTDEs, we assume an occupation fraction of 1 for both globular clusters and dwarf galaxies.
+This assumption is further discussed in Appendix \ref{app:of}.
+In Appendix \ref{app:lighter}, we also explore the case where the BH hosted within the GC is lighter.}